LeoManzini/LeoManzini/README.md

 - Only curiosity does not age with us and always remains a child - Emanuel Wertheimer;
 - Mid System Development Analyst;
 - Passionate about problem solving using development and programming;
-- Currently working as a System Development Analyst at F1RST;
+- Currently working as a System Development Analyst at Vilt Group;
-- Future computer engineer.
+- Computer engineer.

 ### Repository Contents